Yorkshire Electric Power Company: Barugh power station

 Condensing water was circulated through cooling ponds adjacent to the station.
 Operating data for the station just prior to nationalisation is given in the table.

-The steam set was shutdown in 1958.
+The steam set was shut down in 1958.

 Following nationalisation Diesel engines were installed by the British Electricity Authority in December 1954.
 There were two 2.0 MW Mirlees, Bickerton and Day engines, the alternators operated at 11 kV.
 Operating data for the station is shown in the table.

 Barugh power station was decommissioned in 1963.

 The electricity substation at Barugh is still (2020) operational and has connections for 132 kV and 66 kV lines.

 Electricity distribution

 In 1927 Yorkshire Electric Power Company awarded a contract to Transmission Lines and Cables Construction Company of Keighley to build the Ferrybridge-Beal-Snaith 33 kV overhead line.
 The masts and towers were a combination of 'H' girder steel masts, lattice steel masts, lattice steel angle masts and lattice steel angle towers.
 They were designed and supplied by W. T. Henley (Henley Overhead Transmission).

 The Central Electricity Board (CEB) constructed the national grid (1927–33) to connect power stations within a region, there is a 132 kV substation at Thornhill, and one at Barugh.

 The construction of the national grid in the mid-east England area was completed in 1932.
 The system comprised 16 power stations (including new stations at Kirkstall and Ferrybridge) interconnected by 322 miles (518 km) of 132 kV transmission lines.
 A secondary system was established in South Lincolnshire and Rutland to provide electricity to rural areas, this used 202 miles (325 km) of 33 kV lines.

 In 1932 the Yorkshire Electric Power Company registered the North Lincolnshire and Howdenshire Electricity Company as a subsidiary to supply electricity in an area adjacent to its existing supply area.

 In 1933 the company was responsible for 2,100 miles (3380 km) of mains, 775 substations and 214 pole transformers.